Is South Korean Actor Kim Soo Hyun Getting Married To Sohee In April?

 At the time too KeyEast had denied that the two labelmates were dating.

 Meanwhile, on South Korean social networking sites, netizens said that there must be some truth about Kim Soo Hyun dating Sohee, but the wedding news was random.
-Netizenbuzz quoted a fan as saying that the dating part could be true but not the marriage part.
+Netizenbuzz quoted a fan as saying that the dating part could be true but not the marriage.

 Another fan said, “the wedding rumor is really random, but they did have some dating rumors, although fans really tried to deny it.”

-Korean drama My Love from the Star, which aired from December 2013 to February 2014, catapulted Kim Soo Hyun into megastardom not only in his home country but also in China, where the drama attained a cult status.
+Korean drama My Love from the Star, which aired from December of 2013 to February of 2014, catapulted Kim Soo Hyun into megastardom not only in his home country but also in China, where the drama attained a cult status.
 He played alien character Do Min Joon in the drama.

 The actor last appeared on television in 2015.
 He played a rookie producer in the drama Producers.
 Kim Soon Hyun has yet to announce his new drama, but his movie, Real, is set to release sometime in the first half of 2017 in China and South Korea.
-He completed filming for the movie in June 2016.
+He completed filming for the movie in June of 2016.

 A photo posted by @soohyun_k216 on